adrienpayong/OCRproject/README.md

 **3. Creating display functions to display the predicted class** **4.
 Data collection and Labeling with LabelIm**
 To build a custom object detector, we'll need a large dataset of images and labels to train the model, so we'll use annotation tool LabelImg  to label our images.
+**5. Configuring Files for Training**

+This step involves configuring custom .cfg, obj.data, obj.names, train.txt and test.txt files.

+  a.
+Configuring all the needed variables based on class in the config file
+  b.
+Creating obj.names and obj.data files
+  c.
+Configuring train.txt and test.txt